waryjack/ewhen08x/README.md

 Custom ability names is functional for characters only, not for vehicles.

 *Note*: there may be issues with non-English localized systems; if so, please report them!

-# Todo

-* Incorporating encumbrance / weight counting
-* Weights and costs for weapons and armor (there, but not wired in yet)
-* Localization fixes
-* Refactoring and cleanup - ugly hacky code.